 Also, here is a video to watch by “Brushes and Bunnies”.https://www.youtube.com/watch?v=SuWkMaYD2_I The artist does a great review and illustrates how she uses them for sketching (she’s a great artist, by the way!).
 She also states and shows how to use them for an underpainting for mixed media art.

-My conclusion is that I was not thinking about these pencils in the right way, initially.
+My conclusion is that I was not thinking about the Col-Erase Colored Pencils in the right way, initially.

 I do like working in graphite, but I do prefer color.
 Now, I know I will enjoy sketching in my sketchbook so much more by using color.

 Hope you will give them a try.
 If you do, please post a comment below, your email will never be shared, I promise!